SinugbangIsda/Bugritos-XML/README.md

 An inventory management desktop application for a small burger restaurant.
+Built using C# Winforms and XML as a local database.

 Sign up:
 ![image](https://user-images.githubusercontent.com/64007723/216142058-cbadaff6-cc06-4349-bdb4-66a9864e36a8.png)